kenmiltonpanedatamog/kenmiltonpanedatamog.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 3 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 ---

 Hi, I'm Ken.
-Welcome to my main space on the Internet!
+Welcome to my main space on the internet where I share my programming projects, technical explorations, and creative works.

-Here, you would find my writings, computer/programming projects, and other pages that showcases my profile and passions.

 Basic profile:
 - Current city & country: **Baguio City, Philippines**